RadialDevGroup/ombudsman/ATTENDANCE.md

   discretion.
 Core hours including 9:30 am standup time, must, however, be observed.

-* Please plan to work 40 Hours, and at a minimum of 32 doing client-billable, community, or business development, as available.
+* Please plan to work 40 Hours, and at a minimum of 32 doing client-billable hours.

-* By Thursday morning, if you estimate that you will not be able achieve 32 billable hours and/or complete your assigned Sprint goals by Friday afternoon, you must present the problem and solution to your developer lead and Lindsay.
+* By Thursday morning, if you estimate that you will not be able achieve 32 client-billable hours and/or complete your assigned Sprint goals by Friday afternoon, you must present the problem and solution to your developer lead and Lindsay.
 If you fail to communicate the problem and solution by Thursday morning, this will be a strike against you.
 If you receive three strikes, this can result in grounds for dismissal.
 Personal emergencies and unforeseen circumstances will not be considered as a strike.

-* If you have reached your 32 billable hours and completed all assigned Sprint goals, you are responsible for connecting with each developer lead on staff and determine if you can assist with their project.
+* If you have reached your 32 client-billable hours and completed all assigned Sprint goals, you are responsible for connecting with each developer lead on staff and determine if you can assist with their project.